benjaminstokes/gpii-binder/README.md

 ## Additional long notation options

-    `unidirectional` type: boolean. when true creates one way (model to page) data binding `method` type: function.
-The function used to access the page element.
-Must have signature of `function(element, value)`.
+`unidirectional` when true creates one way (model to page) data binding
+* type: boolean.
+* default: false

+`method` - The function used to access the page element.
+* type: function.
+* default: fluid.value
+* Must have signature of `function(element, value)`.

     bindings: {
         "<key>": {